googleapis/nodejs-logging/README.md

 }

 ```
-# Batching Writes
+## Batching Writes

-High throughput applications should consider batching writes, as it introduces latency
+High throughput applications should consider batching writes, as it introduces signficant
-communicating with the upstream service for each request.
+latency calling the upstream logging service for each request.

+Here's an example of how someone might achieve this:

 ```js
 const {Logging} = require('@google-cloud/logging');